 What is hypertension?

 Blood pressure is the actual force of blood flowing against your artery walls.
 Getting your blood pressure tested is a quick, simple process.
 It's measured in two numbers: systolic pressure and diastolic pressure.
-Blood pressure is considered high if your systolic pressure is at or above 140 mm Hg, and/or your diastolic pressure is at or above 90 mm Hg.
-Often called "the silent killer," hypertension doesn't usually cause symptoms until it gets severe enough to lead to major health problems such as heart failure, stroke, kidney disease, blindness, and metabolic disorders.
+Blood pressure is considered high if your systolic pressure is at or above 140 mm Hg, and your diastolic pressure is at or above 90 mm Hg.
+Often called "the silent killer," hypertension doesn't usually cause symptoms until it gets severe enough to lead to significant health problems such as heart failure, stroke, kidney disease, blindness, and metabolic disorders.
 It has also been linked to dementia and cognitive impairment.
-There are many factors that contribute to hypertension, including heredity, diet, obesity, stress, lack of exercise and pre-existing diseases.
+Many factors contribute to hypertension, including heredity, diet, obesity, stress, lack of exercise and pre-existing diseases.
 Hypertension is usually asymptomatic, but some may experience symptoms such as dizziness, flushed face, headache, fatigue, epistaxis, and nervousness.

 What causes high blood pressure?